brendanjgreene/project3IamAntiSocial/README.md

 Use the knowledge learned from the Deployment lesson to deploy your project and show it off to the world!

-# Deployed with sarcasm at:
+# Deployed with playful sarcasm at:

 https://project3-i-am-anti-social.herokuapp.com/